- Professional Development

 Association business shall be conducted at the formal annual business meeting by the Active Members present and shall include at least (1) the election of officers; (2) reports from officers and committees, with provision for the adoption of Association resolutions; (3) action on proposed amendments to the constitution and bylaws; and (4) new business, which must be submitted to the President for inclusion in the agenda at least 24 hours before the formal annual business meeting.
 Except for amendments to the constitution and bylaws, action may be taken by a majority of those present and voting.

 Meetings of the Executive Board shall be called by the President (or President-Elect, if necessary) as needed.
-Four voting members of the Board (in addition to the President, or President-Elect if the President-Elect has called the meeting) constitute a quorum.
+Five voting members of the Board (in addition to the President, or President-Elect if the President-Elect has called the meeting) constitute a quorum.
 Any vote taken requires a majority for approval, with the President (or President-Elect if the President-Elect has called the meeting), voting in the case of a tie.

 The elected members of the Nominations and Elections Committee shall serve for one year, except for the member who received the most votes.
 That individual serves for two years and serves as the Vice Chair of the Nominations and Elections Committee the second year.
-However should any annual conference be cancelled (or the time for it changed), the interval between two consecutive conferences shall be counted as one year in the administration of the provisions of this section.
+However should any annual conference be canceled (or the time for it changed), the interval between two consecutive conferences shall be counted as one year in the administration of the provisions of this section.

 In the event of a vacancy in the office of the President, the President-Elect will succeed to the presidency.
 In the event of a vacancy in the office of President-Elect, the current Vice President for Professional Development will succeed to that position and then to the presidency.
-In the event of a vacancy in the offices of the Vice President for Professional Development, the Vice President for Publications and Information Technology, the Vice President for Membership, the Treasurer or the Secretary, the Executive Board may appoint a current Executive Board member to assume those responsibilities, or may appoint another person from the eligible membership, to serve the remainder of the term.
+In the event of a vacancy in the offices of the Vice President for Professional Development, the Vice President for Publications and Information Technology, the Vice President for Membership, the Treasurer, Treasurer-Elect or the Secretary, the Executive Board may appoint a current Executive Board member to assume those responsibilities, or may appoint another person from the eligible membership, to serve the remainder of the term.
 In the event of a vacancy in the office of the Past President, the next most recent and willing Past President will be appointed by the President.
 In the event of a vacancy on the Nominations and Elections Committee, after utilizing the two alternates, the President may appoint a person from the eligible membership.
 In the event that a situation arises which is not covered by the succession process outlined above, the Executive Board may appoint an eligible active member to fill the vacancy.

 Each officer shall perform the duties of an officer, including the duties as a member of any committee of the Association.
 This service should be conducted in good faith, and in the best interests of the Association, including reasonable inquiry and fiduciary responsibility.